 What does the Tesla paint code mean?

-Tesla paint codes are four digits long and consist solely of characters.
-The paint code will typically start with the letter P.
+Tesla paint codes are four characters long and the paint code will typically start with the letter P.

 The code above is a popular Model S color and represents Sunset Red Tricoat.
 Other examples include PBCW Catalina White and PMSS Starlight Silver Metallic.

 The tag that the paint code is on will typically be white, black, or silver.
 It contains other information like the VIN, so you may not spot the paint code at first glance.
 The paint code is located on the bottom left of the tag, to the right of the VIN.